C-Clymer/ProcessSomaticMutation/README.md

 minus silent mutations.

 Options to compare old data against newly created data, process entire folders into one file, or run it on a single file.

+The main script is processSomaticMutation.py

+All others are supplement made for specialized tasks during the project, descriptions can be found at the start of each script.